 The ‘Big Snow of 1880’ is still the biggest Seattle has ever seen

-As we heard from Nick Allard of KIRO 7 this morning, the forecast for Seattle for the next few days is “the usual” for early January around Puget Sound: cold and rain.
+As we heard from Nick Allard of KIRO 7 TV on Thursday, Dec.
+30, 2021, the forecast for Seattle for the next few days is “the usual” for early January around Puget Sound: cold and rain.

 But this wasn’t the case 139 years ago this week, when “The Big Snow of 1880” paralyzed the Seattle area with several feet of the frozen white stuff.